illassbro/AutoDECK/README.md

 ##Configuration:

 None.
-This tool does automates a basic install of Rundeck.
+This tool automates a basic install of Rundeck.

 (Plans to add more later)